curtwelch/RoboND-Rover-Project/writeup.md

 The "good path" sand pixels are then checked to see how many pixels fall inside this "path ahead" box.
 The number of pixels inside the path, are then used to reccomend a safe driving speed down that path.
 The maximum number to expect in the box is tracked imperically by watching for the max ever seen (due to the warp mapping, and average ground color, the expected number of pixels is actually very. hard to calculate).
 Then the driving speed is set on a linear scale where a full box is max speed, and the speed ahead is zero (or negative) of less than about 20% of the max.

-For every image, multiple paths ahead are checked with this "slanted" path ahead box and the estmated "safe driving speed" is calucated for each direction forward.
+For every image, multiple paths ahead are checked with this "slanted" path ahead box and the estimated "safe driving speed" is calculated for each direction forward.
 The current code tries 13 different fixed angles from -30 to +30.

 The basic idea is to pick the path with the highest estimated "safe driving" speed.
 But also includes more complexity I'll explain below.
-But the simple idea, is that the best path forward found in this way is passed to the "driving" decision code.
+But the simple idea is that the best path forward found in this way is passed to the "driving" decision code.

 ##### Map updates